 - UV-resistant clothing

-- Long Hair for your head and neck
+- Long Hair for your scalp and neck

-Time to avoid direct sunlight 10am-4pm.
+– Time to avoid direct sunlight from 10 am-4pm.
 Wear sunglasses and a hat when out of the surf.
 SPF 30 – 50+ Recommended.
 Try not to go in the water to save your skin, lips, and eyes.

-Time to avoid direct sunlight 10am-4pm.
+– Time to avoid direct sunlight from 10am-4pm.
 SPF 50+ Recommended.
 Wear sunglasses, a hat, and sunscreen to protect yourself from the UV radiation.
 Not a bright idea to go surfing.

 The Shadow Rule:

-Great way to check the UV is by looking at your shadow.
-On the morning and evenings, your shadow is likely to be large and tall – which means the UV index is smaller.
-At a daytime – when the sun hits its peak or is on its zenith – your shadow is likely to be smaller than you – which means that the UV radiation is quite intense.
+A great way to check the UV is by looking at your shadow.
+In the mornings and evenings, your shadow is likely to be large and tall – which means the UV index is smaller.
+At a daytime – when the sun hits its peak (zenith) – your shadow is likely to be smaller than you – which means that the UV radiation is quite intense.

 What is the SPF?

 SPF stands for Sun Protection Factor.
-On Water Sports, an SPF30+ for your lips and skin is a must!
+Doing water sports, an SPF30+ for your lips and skin is a must!
 Sunscreen is a measure of how well a sunscreen will protect skin from UVB rays, the kind of radiation that causes sunburn, damages skin, and can contribute to skin cancer.

 Face and Head

-Best way to protect your Face is using the Zinc.
 Zinc generally leaves a physical “mask” on your face and protects your face and skin most efficiently.
-Although this Zinc Oxide by Sun Bum comes in a clear form, most other Zinc’s leave an intense hue on your face.
-Zinc usually comes in all sorts of colors you could ever imagine.
+Although this Zinc Oxide by Sun Bum comes in a clear form, most other Zincs leave an intense hue on your face.
+Zincs usually come in all sorts of colors you could ever imagine.

 Long Hair is a great way to protect your head and neck.
 Probably the reason back in the day why surfers grew their hair long.

 Using a wetsuit or a rashguard, t-shirt with a UV-protection is one way to protect your skin.
-Another way is to use proper Sunscreen on your body.
+Another way is to use proper Sunscreen Lotion on your body.
 (Generally not suitable for the face)

-UV-Lotion Sunscreen – Great for arms, legs, necks and the body area.
+- UV-Lotion Sunscreen – Great for arms, legs, neck, and the rest of the body.
 Why not the face?
-Although nowadays most sunscreens do not contain alcohol, a creamy matter is not as long-lasting on the face.
+Although most sunscreens do not contain alcohol, a creamy matter is not as a long-lasting lotion on the face.
 Essential sunscreens are available on spray-on cans or tubes.
 It’s best to use zinc in the face as the creamy matter easily

 What Causes And How To Avoid The Eye-Sting On Water Sports?